kozo2/mzQC/README.md

 - mzQC: A standard file format for the exchange, transmission, and archiving of quality metrics derived from biological mass spectrometry.
 - QC CV: A controlled vocabulary to represent terms for the definition of quality metrics and related supporting values.
+- Reference Implementations: The [MS-Quality-hub](https://github.com/MS-Quality-hub/) GitHub organization hosts implementations for mzQC in Python, R and Java.

 ## Contribute